-Advice
+Advice:

 - Maintain good skin condition under the splint to avoid skin breakdown, by regularly removing the splint for hygiene purposes. - Regularly raise your hand if it is swollen, particularly when at rest. - Exercise wrist and other finger joints to reduce stiffness, including the middle joint of the affected finger (the tape and splint should not restrict this movement). - When replacing or removing the splint (for hygiene only), always keep the end of the finger supported in a straight position.
-If you do not, you will have to restart the recovery process from day one. - Do not use your hand for any heavy lifting or forceful movements.
+If you don't, you will have to restart the recovery process from day one.